FYI-Math

 Mathematics BA and Preliminary Single Subject Credential in Mathematics

-The FYI-Math Program begins in the freshman year and integrates undergraduate subject matter knowledge with teacher education content.
-Students earn their Bachelor's degree and a preliminary California teaching credential in mathematics in four years.
+FYI-Math is an option of the math major that integrates undergraduate subject matter knowledge with teacher education content.
+Students in this option earn their Bachelor's degree and a preliminary California teaching credential in mathematics in four years.

 Note for entering FYI-Math students